GoogleCloudPlatform/healthcare-api-token-generator/README.md

 Note that you will not be able to assign Cloud Healthcare API permissions to a service account key unless the Healthcare API has been enabled for your project.

-### Creating an encrypted KVM and storing IAM service account keys
-Encrypted key-value maps (KVMs) can be created using either the Apigee UI or its Management API.
-Please see the [Apigee documentation](https://docs.apigee.com/api-platform/cache/key-value-maps) for information on how to create KVMs.

-Once the encrypted KVM is created, you can insert the IAM service account key with a name that matches the name of the Apigee application definition for the application that will use the key.
-This name is used to find the appropriate IAM key for a given application.
-While multiple applications can use the same key, each application must have a copy of the key stored in the KVM.

 ### Configuring Developer and Developer Application entities
 Apigee developer and developer application entities provide metadata about applications that can access APIs hosted in